 The second item I want you to be aware of is if you don’t use standard verbs for your function names, you’ll receive the warning message shown in the following image.
 I’ve placed a red rectangle around the warning and the function that doesn’t use a standard verb (click on the image for a larger version which is easier to read):

 Based on one of the Scripting Guy, Ed Wilson’s sessions that I sat through at the PowerShell Summit a few months ago, it’s best practice to create a module manifest file.
-I also read the following on page 315 of Lee Holmes’s new PowerShell Cookbook, 3rd Edition book: “In addition to creating the .psm1 file that contains your module’s commands, you should also create a module manifest to describe its contents and system requirements”.
+I also read the following in Lee Holmes’s PowerShell Cookbook: “In addition to creating the .psm1 file that contains your module’s commands, you should also create a module manifest to describe its contents and system requirements”.

 Although, if the RootModule is not set in the Module Manifest file, it won’t work and no commands at all will be exported.
 If you run into this problem, make sure this option is set in the psd1 module manifest file: